About Me

 Research Focus

 My research examines how government policy (housing, taxation, and public finance) shapes political and economic outcomes.
-Methodologically, I develop statistical tools for measurement and optimization, including sequential factor analysis and adaptive multi-level PCA approaches for index construction.
+Methodologically, I develop statistical methods for measurement, including sequential factor analysis and adaptive multi-level PCA approaches for index construction.

 Background

-Before my doctoral work, I practiced tax and estate law at DLA Piper and Legacy Tax + Trust Lawyers, advising clients on cross-border tax strategies.
+Before my doctoral work, I practiced tax and estate law at Legacy Tax + Trust Lawyers and articled at DLA Piper LLP, advising individual and business clients on tax strategies.
 I've also worked as a tax policy intern at the Tax Foundation, researching state and local tax structures across the United States.

 I hold a J.D. from the University of British Columbia, an M.P.P. from the University of Southern California, and an M.Sc. in Behavioural Science from the London School of Economics.
 I'm currently completing my Ph.D. in Political Science, specializing in Comparative Political Economy, at the University of Virginia.